A Story of Youth: My Big-Band Education

-I began playing trumpet professionally—meaning I got a small check at the end of the gig and didn’t have to pay for dinner—at age 13 with a long-standing organization called the North Coast Big Band.
+I began playing trumpet professionally—meaning I got a small check at the end of the gig and didn’t have to pay for dinner—at age 13 with a proud organization called the North Coast Big Band.
 Based out of Astoria, Oregon, the group still exists with some of the same players as when I was a member.
-It continues to serve as an important outlet for retired professional musicians, as well as a learning ground for countless young players from the Northwest Oregon coast, an area stretching from Astoria to Portland but mostly encompassing small towns like Seaside, Knappa, Gearhart, and, my hometown, Clatskanie.
+It continues to serve as an important outlet for retired professional musicians, as well as a the learning ground for countless young players from the Northwest Oregon coast, an area stretching from Astoria to Portland but mostly encompassing small towns like Seaside, Knappa, Gearhart, and, my hometown, Clatskanie.

 I knew about the band before I ever heard it.
 My father played tenor and baritone saxophone in the band for years and finally ended up in the lead alto chair before he provisionally retired from playing altogether a few years ago.
 I knew all the characters, the way they talked and played, from his descriptions.
 Unwittingly he was building a mythology in my prepubescent mind with his stories, told over breakfast the morning after a gig or in the truck on the way to a trumpet lesson.
 The NCBB became less a big band and more like a cross between Jason and the Argonauts and M*A*S*H: simultaneously heroic and comic.

 I remember hearing the band for the first time in the local high school auditorium.
 I was 11 and absolutely overwhelmed by the power of 16 musicians working in concert to create a wall of sound.
 It wasn’t like the sound of a big band was an epiphany—I had grown up sitting in front of the big bands of Woody Herman, Harry James, and, before parents thought to bring ear plugs to protect their children’s hearing, had experienced the nausea-inducing decibel levels of Maynard Ferguson’s band in a high-school gym on multiple occasions.